vuejs/v2.vuejs.org/src/v2/guide/components-functional.md

 </script>
 ```

-the following usage will produce a button with `aria-role="button"`, and a click handler that calls `sayHelloWorld`:
+the following usage will produce a `button` element with `aria-role="button"`, and a click handler that calls `sayHelloWorld`:

 ```
 <my-standard-button @click="sayHelloWorld" aria-role="button">